-By implementing Zenoss, Huntington has also been able to streamline their IT Operations so that performance and availability issues are resolved quicker and more effectively.
+By implementing Zenoss, Huntington has also been able to streamline their IT operations so that performance and availability issues are resolved more quickly and effectively.
+Zenoss was flexible enough to fit their existing organizational processes, so time to value was very short.
 Because Zenoss is relatively quick to deploy, they were able to take advantage of these benefits almost immediately.
-"Because we started to prove that we could provide monitoring coverage quickly and produce some quality results, we had a lot more buy in from across the IT organization," said Kopp.
-Zenoss was flexible enough to fit their existing organizational processes, so time to value was very short.
-"The CIO and the CEO loved it," said Kopp.
-"If anything, they just wanted it up and running faster across more devices because they saw the impact it made to the organization."

-The awareness of incidents is also much greater since Zenoss was deployed, since they've been able to increase the number of managed resources by 400%.
+"Because we started to prove that we could provide monitoring coverage quickly and produce some quality results, we had a lot more buy-in from across the IT organization," said Kyle Kopp, infrastructure manager at Huntington.
+"The CIO and the CEO loved it.
+If anything, they just wanted it up and running faster across more devices because they saw the impact it made to the organization."
+The awareness of incidents is also much greater since Zenoss was deployed, since they've been able to increase the number of managed resources by 400 percent.
 There has also been improved transparency across the organization, providing visibility into physical and virtual infrastructure using the same tool.
 But more importantly, there is a better process in place to notify the appropriate person of service issues and then a standard workflow for driving to resolution.
-Integration between Zenoss and ServiceNow make it easy to ensure that incidents are resolved within established SLAs.
-Since implementing these products, application uptime and performance have steadily improved and MTTR has fallen by roughly 85%.
+The integration between Zenoss and ServiceNow makes it easy to ensure that incidents are resolved within established service-level agreements.
+Since implementing these products, application uptime and performance have steadily improved and MTTR has fallen by roughly 85 percent.